YukiyamaShizuka/SPONSOR/Summer_Acceleration.md

 If you support it, you will be remembered as the person who lit the first match.

+## Development Update – May 2025

+Due to final exams and summer fieldwork obligations, development will temporarily slow down.

+Full focus on TreeOS / Signal / SapClarify will resume in the summer (from July onward), with all core architecture work continuing as planned.

+Thank you for your patience and quiet support.

 Thank you.

 — *Yukiyama Shizuka*